TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 When the characters restore a gem, read the following description:

-> The metal pole attached to the gem begins to glow a bright red at the bottom,
+> From each of the gems across the metal flows a golden light.
+The light flows
-> the colour spreading up it.
+> along the poles towards the roof of the cavern.

 When a gem is restored, the [Nixignis Gem] goes into hot form.